 Fitz Couhig is the Chief Executive Officer with Pioneer Nuggets.
 Pioneer Nuggets is a tier 2 production and processing company located in Arlington currently, employing 20 dedicated team members.
 He is a member of The Rotary Club of Arlington.

 Jessica M. Cox is an associate in the Seattle office of Williams Kastner.
 She is a member of the firm’s Business Litigation and Labor and Employment practice groups.

 Jerry B. Edmonds is a member at Williams Kastner and is based in the Seattle office.
 He has familiarity with numerous areas of substantive law and has served clients in a variety of industries including insurance, health care, banking, finance, leasing and transportation, as well as clients from a broad range of professional, manufacturing and distributing businesses.
 His experience includes advising, transactional work and litigation.

 Ryan C. Espegard is a partner at Gordon Thomas Honeywell LLP, in their Seattle office.
 His practice includes representing cannabis business licensees in regulatory, land use, and business disputes.

-Sam Mendez, attorney with Cultiva Law, dedicates his practice to corporate law, intellectual property, regulatory compliance, and litigation in representing the cannabis industry.
+Sam Mendez, attorney with Cultiva Law, dedicates his practice to corporate transactions, regulatory compliance, and litigation in representing the cannabis industry.
 Prior to private practice, he was the executive director of UW Law’s Cannabis Law & Policy Project.
 He is one of the founding members of the WSBA Cannabis Law Section.